pmyla1/Genomic-Swamping-and-Introgression/README.md

 ##REPEAT for the other populations
 ```

-Subsequently, a MultiQC report can be generated by utilising the directory containing the FastQC reports generated in the previous stage as input files (i.e. the .fastqc.zip files).
+Subsequently, a **MultiQC report** was generated by utilising the directory containing the FastQC reports generated in the previous stage as input files (i.e. the .fastqc.zip files).
 The command to produce the MultiQC report can be found below.
 ```
 ##load multiqc module
 module load multiqc-uoneasy/1.14-foss-2023a